genericvillager/3D-Orchestration-Project/README.md

 # Instructions for use

 Download this project from our Itch.
 You can get a link for the game here - [3D Orchestration Project](https://youtu.be/qWNQUvIk954).
 Then once you have downloaded the build.
 Unzip the files into an area that would suit you the user.
 Then you can run the game exe file which is called 3D Orchestration Project.
 There will be some basic audio files already included in the project which you can import by using the audio desk and audio sources which you can bring in.
-If you have your own sound files you would like to bring in please put it into the relevant sound file folder.
+If you have your own sound files you would like to bring in please put it into the relevant sound file folder "3D Sound Environment_Data/Resources/AudioFiles".
 When you are importing a file into the game you will have to use the import button on the audio source click on the file you wish to use and then hit the import button again to close the UI.

 # How it works